n3dst4/fizzbuzz-cli/README.markdown

 So this repository is open source, open for bug reports if you like, and especially open for PRs!
-Obviously it's a big joke, but it has a real goal of being a demo of Things I Think Are Important In Software Projects, and I'm open to suggestions of how to reach the goal even better.
+Obviously it's a big joke, but it has a real goal of being a demo of Things I Think Are Important In Software Projects, and I'm open to suggestions on how to reach that goal even better.